Hills Like White Elephants Synopsis

 Ambiguity and Open Ending

 The story ends with an ambiguous ending, leaving the reader to contemplate the outcome.
-Do they proceed with the "operation"?
-Does their relationship survive?
+Because of that, do they proceed with the "operation"?
+Also, does their relationship survive?
 The open ending underscores the complexity of the situation and avoids offering easy answers.
 The ambiguity leaves the reader to interpret the couple's ultimate decision and the repercussions for their future.
 This reflects the unpredictability of life and the lingering questions that remain even after making significant choices.

 A Timeless Exploration of Relationships